simrnjandu/leidenfrost-study-of-impacting-droplets/README.md

 # leidenfrost-study-of-impacting-droplets
-Leidenfrost study of impacting droplets of n-butanol - water binary mixtures at different velocities
+Experimental Leidenfrost study of impacting droplets of n-butanol - water binary mixtures at different velocities